Welcome to Year 3's class page!

 We will be investigating Life Cycles of plants and animals including humans during the first half of Summer Term.
 We will be learning about the importance of nutrition for staying healthy and will think about how to eat a more healthy diet.

-Our Summer is 'What makes the Earth angry?'
-We will be learning about aspects of extreme weather including volcanoes, earthquake and tsunamis and exploring how these extreme weather events affect people around the world.
+Our Summer is 'Why do people visit Spain?'
+We will be learning about Spain, its geography, history and culture.
 We will explore lots of aspects of the year 3 Geography curriculum through this topic.

 If you have any questions or would like to know more about what the children are learning in class, don't hesitate to come and see us.